 Promoting digital inclusion and empowering people through access to information and its ethical use.
 Fields of study include: information policy; ethics; diversity and inclusion; critical information studies; technology and social change; information and communication technology for development.

 Developing independent and smarter users and producers of information.
 Fields of study include: informal learning; digital literacy; museum studies.

 Developing systems and services for the collection, organization, preservation, access, and use of information, and promotion of information literacy through instruction and expertise.
 Fields of study include: future of libraries; youth services; information literacy; data services; metadata.

-Leveraging information assets to meet the strategic goals of organizations and needs of users.
-Fields of study include: information management; design theory and methods; computer supported cooperative work; social media; gaming.
+Leveraging information assets and systems to meet the strategic goals of organizations and needs of users.
+Fields of study include: information systems; design theory and methods; computer supported cooperative work; social media; gaming.